andrewheiss/Dissertation/reading_list.md

 Stephen Bell, "Do We Really Need a New 'Constructivist Institutionalism' to Explain Institutional Change?" *British Journal of Political Science* 41:4 (October 2011): 883-906.

-Walter W. Powell and Paul J. Di Maggio, *The New Institutionalism in Organizational Analysis* (Chicago: University of Chicago Press, 1991).

 \endgroup

 ## Institutional dynamics